danbz/aesthetic-programming/source/bibliography.md

 - ———.
 “Ways of Machine Seeing.” *Unthinking Photography*.
 November 2016. https://unthinking.photography/articles/ways-of-machine-seeing.
 - ———.
 “Ways of Machine Seeing.” *A Peer-Reviewed Journal About Machine Research* 6, no. 1 (April 1, 2017): 8-15. <https://aprja.net//issue/view/8319>.
 - Cox, Geoff, and Joasia Krysa, eds. *Engineering Culture: On the Author as (Digital) Producer*.
 New York, Autonomedia, 2005.
 - Cox, Geoff, and Alex McLean. *Speaking Code: Coding as Aesthetic and Political Expression*.
-Cambridge, MA: MIT Press, 2013.
+Cambridge, MA: The MIT Press, 2013.
 - Cox, Geoff, Alex McLean, and Adrian Ward.
 “The Aesthetics of Generative Code.”
 Presented at the Generative Art 00 International Conference, Politecnico di Milano, IT, 2000. <https://www.academia.edu/10519146/The_Aesthetics_of_Generative_Code>.
 - Cramer, Florian.
 “Language.”
 In *Software Studies: A Lexicon*.
 Edited by Matthew Fuller, 168–173.
-Cambridge, MA: MIT Press, 2008.
+Cambridge, MA: The MIT Press, 2008.
 - Cramer, Florian, and Ulrike Gabriel, "Software Art," *American Book Review*, Issue “Codeworks”(Alan Sondheim, Ed.), 2001.
 - Crary, Jonathan. *24/7: Late Capitalism and the Ends of Sleep*.
 London: Verso, 2013.
 - Crawford, Kate, and Vladan Joler.
 “Anatomy of an AI System: The Amazon Echo as an anatomical map of human labor, data and planetary resources.”
 2018. <https://anatomyof.ai/>.
 - Cukier, Kenneth, and Victor Mayer-Schönberger.
 “The Rise of Big Data.” *Foreign Affairs*.
 Last updated May/June 2013. <https://www.foreignaffairs.com/articles/2013-04-03/rise-big-data>.
 - “Custom Search JSON API.”
 Google Custom Search.
 Google Developers.
 Updated June 11, 2020. <https://developers.google.com/custom-search/v1/overview>.
 - D’Ignazio, Catherine, and Lauren Klein. *Data Feminism*.
-Cambridge, MA: MIT Press 2000.
+Cambridge, MA: The MIT Press 2000.
 - Dahl, Ole-Johan, and Kristen Nygaard.
 “The Birth of Object Orientation: the Simula Languages.”
 In *From Object-Orientation to Formal Methods Lecture Notes in Computer Science* 2635.
 Edited by Olaf Owe, Stein Krogdahl and Tom Lyche, 15-25.
 Berlin/Heidelberg, DE: Springer, 2004.
 - Das, Sauvik, and Adam D. I. Kramer.
 “Self-censorship on Facebook.”
 Presented at the AAAI Conference on Weblogs and Social Media (ICWSM), July 2013. <https://research.fb.com/publications/self-censorship-on-facebook/>.
 - *DATA browser* book series.
 London: Open Humanities Press.
 2004 – Present. <http://www.data-browser.net/>.